cbernaci/eeg_project/README.md

 ```

 # 🤔 Running Tests
-The tests that are currently implemented are unit, edge, and stress tests for the single-thread ring buffer data structure.
+The tests that are currently implemented are unit, edge, and stress tests for the single-thread ring buffer data structure, and stress tests for a pipeline of ring buffer data structures.
+This latter test gets close to how a 3-stage processing system will work for the eeg app.
 To run existing tests:

 `make clean ; make test-all ; make memcheck`

+Then visually inspect for memory leaks.

 # 🚀 Running Application
-Application is not ready - I am still in the testing and construction phase.
+So far am building out the visualization pipeline.
+To run what exists:

+`make run-eeg`

 # ✨ Follow-up Work: Neurofeedback
 The EEG project will be the first part of a neurofeedback system that will augment visual